 - Older patients who are frail or may be vulnerable received a full assessment of their physical, mental and social needs.
 The practice used an appropriate tool to identify patients aged 65 and over who were living with moderate or severe frailty.
-Those identified as being frail had a clinical review including a review of medication. - The practice followed up on older patients discharged from hospital.
-It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs. - There were dedicated clinical times and clinics for this population group.
+Those identified as being frail had a clinical review including a review of medication. - The practice was involved in the CCG led Cheshire Care Home Scheme.
+GPs took greater responsibility for their frail and elderly who lived in care homes.
+The local care homes were mentored by an identified GP who carried out a regular "ward-round" to pre-empt escalation of patients' long term health issues. - The practice followed up on older patients discharged from hospital.
+It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs. - The practice offered home visits for frail and vulnerable patients.